 Zontivity is available as tablets (2 mg) and can only be obtained with a prescription.
 The recommended dose is one tablet once a day.

-Treatment with Zontivity should start from 2 weeks after and preferably within one year of the occurrence of the heart attack.
-There are limited data on the use of Zontivity for periods longer than 2 years; therefore, after 2 years of treatment, the benefits and risks of Zontivity should be re-evaluated in individual patients by the treating doctor.
+For patients who have had a heart attack, treatment with Zontivity should start from 2 weeks after and preferably within one year of the occurrence of the heart attack.
+There are limited data on the use of Zontivity for longer than 2 years; therefore, after 2 years of treatment, the benefits and risks of Zontivity should be re-evaluated in individual patients by the treating doctor.
+It is given in combination with aspirin and where appropriate, clopidogrel.

 - How does Zontivity work?

+Heart attacks and some types of strokes result from blood clots in arteries.
 The active substance in Zontivity, vorapaxar, is an inhibitor of platelet aggregation.
 This means that it helps to prevent blood clots from forming.
-When the blood clots, special cells in the blood called platelets stick together.
+When the blood clots, components in the blood called platelets stick together.
 Vorapaxar blocks the PAR-1 receptors (known as ‘thrombin receptors’) on the surface of the platelets.
 Thrombin is one of the substances involved in the clotting process, and when it attaches to the PAR-1 receptor it causes the platelets to become ‘sticky’, helping the blood clot to form.
-Blocking the PAR-1 receptor stops the platelets becoming sticky, reducing the risk of a blood clot forming and helping to prevent a stroke or another heart attack.
+Blocking the PAR-1 receptor stops the platelets becoming sticky, reducing the risk of a blood clot forming and helping to prevent a stroke or heart attack.

 - What benefits of Zontivity have been shown in studies?

-Zontivity was compared with placebo (a dummy treatment) in a main study involving over 26,000 adults who had had a heart attack or other atherothrombotic event.
+Zontivity was compared with placebo (a dummy treatment) in a main study involving over 26,000 adults who had had a heart attack or other atherothrombotic event or who had peripheral arterial disease.
 Nearly all patients also took aspirin and/or another medicine to prevent atherothrombotic events, and were treated for at least a year.
-The main measure of effectiveness was based on the number of patients having an ‘event’ such as another heart attack or stroke, or dying from cardiovascular disease (problems affecting the heart and blood vessels).
+The main measure of effectiveness was based on the number of patients having an ‘event’ such as a heart attack or stroke, or dying from cardiovascular disease (problems affecting the heart and blood vessels).

-Zontivity was shown to be more effective than placebo at reducing the occurrence of atherothrombotic events.
+Zontivity was more effective than placebo at reducing the occurrence of atherothrombotic events.
 Overall, 9.5% of patients (1,259 out of 13,225 patients) taking Zontivity had an atherothrombotic event compared with 10.7% (1,417 out of 13,224 patients) of patients taking placebo.
-The benefits of Zontivity were most evident in a subgroup of 16,897 patients who had had a heart attack, but had no history of stroke or transient ischaemic attack (so-called ‘mini stroke’).
+The benefits of Zontivity were clearest in a group of 16,897 patients who had had a heart attack, but had no history of stroke or transient ischaemic attack (so-called ‘mini stroke’).
 In this group, 8.5% of patients (719 out of 8,458 patients) treated with Zontivity had an atherothrombotic event, compared with 10.3% of patients (867 out of 8,439 patients) on placebo.

 - What are the risks associated with Zontivity?

-The most common side effect with Zontivity (which may affect up to 1 in 10 people) is bleeding, particularly epistaxis (nosebleed).
-For the full list of all side effects reported with Zontivity, see the package leaflet.
+The most common side effect with Zontivity (which may affect up to 1 in 10 people) is bleeding, particularly nosebleed.
+For the full list of all side effects, see the package leaflet.

 Zontivity must not be used in patients who have had a stroke or mini stroke.
 It must also not be used in patients who have had intracranial haemorrhage (bleeding in the brain) or who are actively bleeding, nor in patients with severely reduced liver function.
 Zontivity must not be used together with prasugrel or ticagrelor, two other medicines that help to prevent platelets from sticking together.
 For the full list of restrictions, see the package leaflet.